• Skip to primary navigation

 A square cake with godzilla motif in buttercream.

-I made this Godzilla cake for 6-year-old Eshan.
+I made this Godzilla cake for a 6 year old boy.
 This was a last-minute request.
-And the birthday boy’s mom was very accommodative about the cake design so I accepted it.
+And the birthday boy’s mom was very accommodative about the cake design so I agreed to make it.
 All she wanted was a Godzilla themed cake.
 Knowing that time was not on my side, she was ok with simple cake design, so long as Godzilla was on it.

 • Cake – This was a 9 inches square cake baked using my butter pound cake recipe.
 The layers were sandwiched with buttercream and the total height of this cake was approximately 4 inches.